Dakkarm/GenQuest/README.md

 ## GitHub Actions Workflow

-The project includes a GitHub Actions workflow defined in [workflows/generate-questions.yml](workflows/generate-questions.yml) that runs daily at 11:45 AM UTC to update the questions.
+The project includes a GitHub Actions workflow defined in [workflows/generate-questions.yml](workflows/generate-questions.yml) that runs daily at 12:00 PM UTC to update the questions.

 ## Files